One Recipe for a More Equal World: Mass Death

 I mean, one of the problems is that during this period, nobody really took measurements.
 We don’t have proper data from right at the peak of the Terror, the beginning of Napoleon.
 It’s a little hard to disentangle the effects of the restoration from what had happened before.
 Maybe it’s a little unfair of me to have said, “Well, they didn’t get very far,” because much was undone later on.

-So the distinction you’re making here is between more modest political revolutions and truly violent upheavals?
+So the distinction you’re making here is between more modest political revolutions and a truly violent upheavals?

 Can we talk a little about actual violence versus the threat of violence?
 Could one not argue that the latter is sufficient to reduce inequality?
 In the 1930s, for instance, we saw the erection of massive welfare programs in the US before World War II, at least partly because of the broader political dynamic in the world and anxiety about the appeal of socialism at home, right?

 American populism is a little different because it’s more detached from that.
-But it happens roughly at the same time, and people in America are worried about communism, too—not necessarily very reasonably.
+But it happens roughly at the same time, and people in America are worried about Communism too—not necessarily very reasonably.
 But that was always in the background.
 And people have only begun to study systematically to what extent the threat, real or imagined, of this type of radical regime really influenced policy changes in Western democracies.
-You don’t necessarily even have to go out and kill rich people—if there was some plausible alternative out there, it would arguably have an impact on policy making at home.
-That’s certainly there in the 20s, 30s, 40s, 50s, and 60s.
+You don’t necessarily even have to go out and kill rich people—if there was some plausible alternative out there, it would arguably have an impact on policymaking at home.
+That’s certainly there in the 20s, 30s, 40s, and 50s and 60s.

 And there’s a debate, right, because it becomes clear that the Soviet Union is really not in very good shape, and people don’t really like to be there, and all these movements lost their appeal.
 That’s a contributing factor, arguably, that the end of the Cold War coincides roughly with the time when inequality really starts going up again, because elites are much more relaxed about the possibility of credible alternatives or threats being out there.